anesdi73/nvg-parser/README.md

 # nvg-parser

-an nvg parser in TypeScript
+An nvg parser in TypeScript

+Based in the work done at https://github.com/spatialillusions/nvg (Thanks!!)